kranzky/raylib-flecs-starter-kit/README.md

 # Raylib+Flecs Starter Kit

-This is a template repository that makes it easy to get up-and-running with Raylib and Flecs.
+This is a template repository that makes it easy to get up-and-running with Raylib, Flecs, cJSON and Chipmunk.

 Builds for Windows, MacOS and Linux are available here:

 https://kranzky.itch.io/raylib-flecs-starter-kit

 ## Building

-First you need to build the raylib library in `vendor/raylib` as follows:
+You can run the project in VSCode.
+From the command-line, it's just:

 ```
-> make clean
-> make RAYLIB_SRC_PATH=.
-MACOSX_DEPLOYMENT_TARGET=10.9 PLATFORM=PLATFORM_DESKTOP
+> make
 ```

-You will then be able to run the project in VS Code.

 ## Releasing